Moricizine Side Effects

 11. Pratt CM, Wierman A, Seals AA, et al "Efficacy and safety of moricizine in patients with ventricular tachycardis: results of a placebo-controlled prospective long-term clinical trial."
 Circulation 73 (1986): 718-26

-Not all side effects for moricizine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of moricizine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about moricizine